About John and Jean

 Although the couple want to support their grandchildren and leave them an inheritance, they don’t want the children to have automatic access to the trust when they’re 18.

-The Controlled Access Trust
+The Controlled Access Account

 With the help of a financial adviser, John and Jean decide to invest £150,000 for each of their grandchildren, into three separate Controlled Access Accounts.